arunhpatil/CatGenEx/README.md

 <strong><h1>Categorization of Genes based on Expression</h1></strong>

 This repository is a Command line interface bash script for Linux and Mac.
-This program allows classification of genes accross different tissues similar to the method followd in Uhlen et. al., &#34; <a href="https://science.sciencemag.org/content/347/6220/1260419.figures-only" target="_blank">Tissue-based map of the human proteome </a> &#34; and Want et. al., &#34; <a href="http://m.msb.embopress.org/content/15/2/e8503.full.pdf " target="_blank"> A deep proteome and transcriptome abundance atlas of 29 healthy human tissues </a>&#34;. <br>
+This program allows classification of genes accross different tissues similar to the method followd in <a href="https://science.sciencemag.org/content/347/6220/1260419.figures-only" target="_blank">Uhlen</a> et. al., &#34;Tissue-based map of the human proteome&#34; and  <a href="http://m.msb.embopress.org/content/15/2/e8503.full.pdf " target="_blank">Wang</a> et. al., &#34; A deep proteome and transcriptome abundance atlas of 29 healthy human tissues&#34;. <br>

 <strong>Input data format:</strong><br>
 A text file with expression values of all genes (in rows) accross all tissues (columns) should be provided.
 The first column should be Gene, followed by tissue names.
 Only retain these information - sinice all other information in the matrix will be considered as expression values by the script.
 Also, remove all genes which show zero expression across tissues - It is categorized as "Not detected".